MiguelAlho/LearningChallenge2018/PITCHME.md

 ### Mix it into work

-On the job, deliberately

 * katas
 * tutorials
 * Q&A
-* blog post reading and indexing
 * documenting and sharing learnings
 * link sharing

+Note:
+On the job, deliberately

 ---

 ### Pairing at work

 Learn what other do by working with them, or help them acheive their goals

+Note:
 * a dev can work with ops on on-call duty
 * a dev can automate some unautomated process
 * a dev can do customer support